Advertiser Disclosure

 United Polaris Lounge ORD View

-Check your credit cards for additional benefits such as lounge access, statement credits, and more.
+Check your credit cards for additional benefits, including lounge access, statement credits, and more.
 United Polaris Lounge Chicago.
 Image Credit: Chris Hassan

 Statement Credits for Purchases

-Some credit cards offer reimbursement for specific purchases in the form of a statement credit.
+Some credit cards offer reimbursement for specific purchases as a statement credit.
 If you can utilize this benefit, it can provide direct economic value and potentially offset much of the annual fee.

 Entertainment Benefits

-Premium credit cards such as the Amex Platinum card, the Chase Sapphire Reserve card, and the Citi Prestige card stand out by offering invitation-only events, VIP treatment, and presale ticket purchase access.
+Premium cards such as the Amex Platinum card and the Chase Sapphire Reserve card stand out by offering invitation-only events, VIP treatment, and presale ticket purchase access.
 You’ll find various levels of entertainment-related benefits on the majority of credit cards.

 Learn more about these benefits and which credit cards are best for entertainment purchases in our comprehensive article.